mio42-GmbH/Validierungspaket-PIO-Ueberleitungsbogen/README.md

-# Validationpackage MIO Überleitungsbogen Version 1.0.0
+# Validationpackage PIO Überleitungsbogen Version 1.0.0

 Disclaimer: This service is intended to help with the validation process.
 However, please note there is no claim to completeness, correctness or reliability.